HeshanKarunaratne/aws/README.md

 435 .
 Which pillar of the AWS well architected framework includes the AWS shared responsibility model?
 - Security is the solution

+436 .
+All AWS users have access to which AWS Trusted advisor check?
+- Core checks is the solution

 ### Notes